twilson63/permaweb-cookbook/docs/src/concepts/permawebApplications.md

 ### Bundling Services

-Bundling services aggregate transactions into transaction bundles and make sure those bundles are posted directly to Arewave.
+Bundling services aggregate transactions into transaction bundles and make sure those bundles are posted directly to Arweave.
 By using a bundling service like bundlr.network you can post hundreds of thousands of transactions in a single Arweave block.

 ### Sequencing Services